RobotLocomotion/drake/drake/examples/Cars/README.md

 $ drake-distro/drake/examples/Cars/run_demo_multi_car.sh [N]
 ```

-This will start the demo with N+3 cars; if not supplied, the default
+This will start the demo with N cars; if not supplied, the default for
-for N is 100 (and the minimum N is zero).
+N is 100 (and the minimum N is 1).
 There are no controls.
-The
-cars just spin.

 Use Ctrl-C in your terminal to stop and close the demo.